-We had cash, cash equivalents and short-term investments in the aggregate of \$334.3 million and \$167.1 million at March 31, 2017, and December 31, 2016, respectively.
-The increase was primarily attributable to the change in ownership of the ARIAD royalty right asset for \$108.2 million, proceeds from royalty right payments of \$13.5 million, the repayment of a note receivable balance of \$7.9 million and cash generated by operating activities of \$45.8 million, partially offset by the repurchase of common stock for \$7.6 million and the purchase of fixed assets of \$0.5 million.
+We had cash, cash equivalents and short-term investments in the aggregate of \$360.3 million and \$167.1 million at June 30, 2017, and December 31, 2016, respectively.
+The increase was primarily attributable to the change in ownership of the ARIAD royalty right asset for \$108.2 million, proceeds from royalty right payments of \$48.1 million, the repayment of a note receivable balance of \$8.1 million and cash generated by operating activities of \$61.6 million, partially offset by the repurchase of common stock for \$30.0 million, cash paid for the purchase of noncontrolling interest of \$2.2 million and the purchase of fixed assets of \$0.7 million.

 On March 1, 2017, the we announced that our board of directors authorized the repurchase of up to \$30.0 million of our common stock through March 2018.
 The repurchases under the share repurchase program are made from time to time in the open market or in privately negotiated transactions and are funded from the our working capital.
 The amount and timing of such repurchases are dependent upon the price and availability of shares, general market conditions and the availability of cash.
 Repurchases may also be made under a trading plan under Rue 10b5-1, which would permit shares to be repurchased when we might otherwise be precluded from doing so because of self-imposed trading blackout periods or other regulatory restrictions.
 The repurchase program may be suspended or discontinued at any time without notice.
-All shares of common stock repurchased under the our share repurchase program were retired and restored to authorized but unissued shares of common stock.
-We repurchased 3.9 million shares of its common stock under the share repurchase program during the period ended March 31, 2017 for an aggregate purchase price of \$8.5 million, or an average cost of \$2.16 per share.
+All shares of common stock repurchased under the our share repurchase program were retired and restored to authorized but unissued shares of common stock as of June 30, 2017.
+We repurchased 13.3 million shares of its common stock under the share repurchase program during the six months ended June 30, 2017 for an aggregate purchase price of \$30.0 million, or an average cost of \$2.25 per share.

 Although the last of our Queen et al. patents expired in December 2014, we have received royalties beyond expiration based on the terms of our licenses and our legal settlements.
-We believe that cash from future revenues from acquired income generating assets, net of operating expenses, debt service and income taxes, plus cash on hand, will be sufficient to fund our operations over the next several years.
-However, our acquired income generating assets will not result in cash flows to us, in the near term, that will replace the cash flows we received from our license agreements related to the Queen et al. patents.
+We believe that cash from future revenues from acquired income generating assets and products, net of operating expenses, debt service and income taxes, plus cash on hand, will be sufficient to fund our operations over the next several years.
+However, our acquired income generating assets and products will not result in cash flows to us, in the near term, that will replace the cash flows we received from our license agreements related to the Queen et al. patents.
 In the second quarter of 2016, our cash flows materially decreased after we stopped receiving payments from certain of the Queen et al. patent licenses and our legal settlements.
 Our continued success is dependent on our ability to acquire new income generating assets and products, and the timing of these transactions, in order to provide recurring cash flows going forward and to support our business model, and to pay amounts due on our debt as they become due.